 - possibly committed a criminal offence against children, or related to a child

 - behaved towards a child or children in a way that indicates s/he is unsuitable to work with children.

 The LADO captures concerns, allegations or offences and will provide advice and guidance to the employer.
 They help co-ordinate information-sharing with the right people and will also monitor and track any investigation, with the aim to resolve it as quickly as possible.

-Statutory guidance3 provides four defined areas of child abuse;
+Statutory guidance3 offers four defined areas of abuse:

 - Provide adequate food, clothing and shelter (including exclusion from home or abandonment)